List of Detroit Lions broadcasters: Preseason

 As of 2015, WJBK is the flagship station.
-The announcers are Matt Shepard with play-by-play, Chris Spielman with color commentary, and Tori Petry with sideline reports.
+The announcers are Jason Benetti, TJ Lang with color commentary, and Tori Petry with sideline reports.
 The late Fred McLeod was once a play-by-play TV broadcaster on Lions pre-season.

 Regular season

 Regular season games are broadcast regionally on FOX, except when the Lions play an AFC team in Detroit, in which case the game airs regionally on CBS.
 The annual Thanksgiving Day game in Detroit is televised nationally on either Fox or CBS, depending on who the visiting team is.

 The Lions' official regular season show of record is Lions GameDay Live with Dan Miller hosting.

 For regular season games vs. NFC opponents when Fox doesn't have a double header, WJBK produces a live postgame show.

+For Thursday Night Football and NFL Network games, WJBK is the local broadcaster of record.
+For Monday Night Football, WXYZ is the authorised broadcaster unless they decline, which WJBK has often broadcast Monday games when WXYZ declines.

 Former

 WKBD was the preseason flagship station from 1992–1996 and from 2004-2007.
 WDIV and WJBK have served as flagships at various times.

 WWJ-TV was the flagship station from 2008-2010.

 WJBK (channel 2) has been the Fox affiliate in Detroit since December 1994, before that it was a CBS affiliate, and as such, WJBK for many years has served as the primary station for most Lions games.
 For much of 1994, while WJBK was waiting for its CBS affiliation contract to expire, the Lions games were shown on WKBD-TV (at the time owned by Viacom, now owned by CBS as a sister to WWJ-TV), with the last game being the December 10 game against the New York Jets, on WKBD's last day as a Fox affiliate.

 Interconference home games were first televised in 1973 (when the NFL first imposed the 72-hour deadline), and for 25 years these were seen on NBC, with WDIV (channel 4, originally WWJ-TV) airing the games locally.
 The current WWJ-TV (originally on analog channel 62) has aired such games since 1998 when the AFC contract moved to CBS.

 Fox Sports Detroit formerly produced a live postgame and Monday press conference show called Lions Live.
 It was canceled after the 2007 season.